FrankAbelbeck/ddmailer/README.md

 4. virtual/mta/mta-0.ebuild

 Copy these contents of `portage` into your local portage repository.
-You can find instruction for creating your own local portage repo in the [Gentoo Handbook]( https://wiki.gentoo.org/wiki/Handbook:AMD64/Portage/CustomTree#Defining_a_custom_ebuild_repository).
+You can find instructions for creating your own local portage repo in the [Gentoo Handbook]( https://wiki.gentoo.org/wiki/Handbook:AMD64/Portage/CustomTree#Defining_a_custom_ebuild_repository).

 Run `repoman manifest` in every ebuild directory (builds the Manifest file).